1ExistIThink/CSUS-Competitive-Robotics-Club-AUV-PCB/README.md

 CSUS Competitive Robotics Club AUV PCB.
 This only includes the pinnouts and descriptions of the boards.
 # Main Board Application Information
+Voltage and Current Measurement: Currently we have a 10k and 1k in series to ground, which acts as a voltage divider so we can find the battery voltage.
+To find the voltage of the primary (electronics) battery, do the following math:
+Vbattery = Vmeasured * (10000 + 1000)/1000 // note that Vmeasured is the voltage measured by the ADC

+To find the current of the battery do the following math:

 # Main Board Technical Information
 Note that anything written below is not helpful unless you are looking for electrical system specific information.